-Holly Name Meaning: Origin and Significance
+Holly Name Meaning: Origin & Significance

-Origins and Meaning of Holly
+Origins & Meaning of Holly

 Old English Roots